Jason Muzzicato Accused Of Dropping Explosives On His Ex-Girlfriend’s House From A Drone

 — Jeff Chirico (@JeffChirico) June 7, 2019

-He’s since been charged with a variety of offenses, and is a suspect in other crimes as well.
+He’s since been charged with a variety of offenses and is a suspect in other crimes as well.

 Specifically, he’s been charged with flying a drone not registered with the Federal Aviation Administration, with violation of the instructions of the protective order his girlfriend had taken out against him by allegedly having a gun, possession of illegal improvised explosive devices, and possession of methamphetamine.